-Geneva is a picturesque city that brims with attractions and activities for expats of all ages who are looking to enjoy some of the finer things in life.
+Geneva is a picturesque city brimming with attractions and activities for expats of all ages who are looking to enjoy some of the finer things in life.

-Seasonal activities are vastly different and range from a warm day at the lake during summer to an alpine ski trip in winter.
-Thanks to its central geographic location, it is also an ideal base to explore the rest of Western Europe.
+Seasonal activities vary widely, ranging from a warm day at the lake during summer to an alpine ski trip in winter.
+Thanks to its central geographic location, Geneva is also an ideal base to explore the rest of Western Europe.

 Shopping in Geneva

-When it comes to shopping, Geneva is a paradise for luxury brand names and expats will have no trouble spending their hard-earned francs.
-Despite its size, it rivals shopping meccas like Paris with its wide variety of luxury goods.
+When it comes to shopping, Geneva is a paradise for luxury brand names, and expats will have no trouble spending their hard-earned francs.
 The parallel Rue du Marche and Rue du Rhone are the main shopping streets and are lined with watchmakers, retailers and cafés.